lajarre/opengreffe/docs/presentation.md

 Moving more of the due diligence process on-chain would be interesting

+## On-chain business

+Ethereum addr `->` Company

 ## Allow innovation

-Notably by automatically resolving an Ethereum address to a company identification, allowing automated business (DAOs...)
+Open-up discussion on the rules of company creation process

-# Conclusion
+# 👋 Conclusion

 ## Open source law (ish)